China

 What You Need to Know

-China’s technological and legal infrastructure enables the government to censor, monitor, and control all digital information that flows within, and into and out of the country, especially in autonomous regions.
+China’s technological and legal infrastructure enables the government to censor, monitor, and control all digital information that flows within, and into and out of the country, especially in the autonomous regions.

-The Chinese government has expanded its censorship apparatus overseas to try and limit expression about China beyond its borders, engaging in transnational repression against exiles and the diaspora.
+The Chinese government has expanded its censorship apparatus overseas to try and limit negative expression about China beyond its borders, engaging in transnational repression against exiles and the diaspora.

 News